kubus765/react-crud-app/README.md

 Current functionalities:

-- Modal popups to add and edit contacts.
+- Modal popup to edit contacts.
 - Drop-down menu for selecting contact category during add/edit.
 - Confirmation popup before deleting a contact.
 - View the list of contacts that are saved on a SQL Database